gunasrigedda02/MyNivas/README.md

 git clone https://github.com/anilkumarpolipalli/mynivas.git
 cd mynivas

-Note: Replace anilkumarpolipalli with your actual GitHub username or repository URL when the project is hosted.
+Note: Replace gunasrigedda with your actual GitHub username or repository URL when the project is hosted.

 Install Dependencies:
 npm install